pyside/PySide/doc/howto-build/cmake-primer.rst

-CMake parses the file CMakeLists.txt for information about the project, like project name, dependencies, what should be compiled, what should be shipped.
+CMake parses the file CMakeLists.txt for information about the project, like project name, dependencies, what should be compiled, what should be shipped, and so on.

 CMake variables
 ---------------

-CMake can have its default behavior modified by providing some
+CMake can have its default behavior modified by providing some options in the command line:

 * ``CMAKE_INSTALL_PREFIX=<some path here>`` sets the install prefix to the specified path.